mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 indicating that the URI could not be used to find hostnames.
 The error SHALL include the reason why they could not be found.

-A driver MUST verify that the host names returned through SRV records have the same parent `{domainname}`.
-Drivers MUST raise an error and MUST NOT initiate a connection to any returned host name which does not share the same `{domainname}`.
+A driver MUST verify that the host names returned through SRV records share the original SRV's `{domainname}`.
+In addition, SRV records with fewer than three `.` separated parts, the returned hostname MUST have at least one more domain level than the SRV record hostname.
+Drivers MUST raise an error and MUST NOT initiate a connection to any returned hostname which does not fulfill these requirements.

 The driver MUST NOT attempt to connect to any hosts until the DNS query has returned its results.